« More iPhone Games | Main | How to become a Billionaire instead of settling for mere millionaire »

 A Fable: Doing Business in Google-land

-Josef K had dreamt of owning and operating his own shop in the capitol for a very long time.
+Josef K had dreamt of owning and operating his own shop in the capital for a very long time.
 He studied the subject for years and once enough money had accumulated in his savings account, he tendered his letter of resignation and moved to the great city where it was rumored success could be achieved by anyone willing to learn fast and work hard.

 His first order of business after finding accommodations was to obtain the required permits.
 Despite arriving early at the Ministry of Licensing he had to stand in line for three hours before finally working his way up to the clerk’s cage.
 After he had explained his plans, the clerk paused before replying while her eyes darted furtively from side to side.
 Upon establishing that no one else was within earshot, she leaned forward and whispered to Josef K, “Herr K, I could lose my job for telling you this, but tell you I must.
-Here in the capitol all business traffic is strictly controlled by one man we call “Crazy Ivan”.
+Here in the capital all business traffic is strictly controlled by one man we call “Crazy Ivan”.
 He has sole discretion over how many customers a merchant gets.
 Moreover, Crazy Ivan never explains how he makes these decisions—and even worse—he’s maddeningly fickle.
 One day you are the apple of his eye and enjoying a flood of customers; the next day he turns on you and shuts it off.
 Crazy Ivan can make your business disappear in an instant if you cross him either intentionally or unintentionally.”

 Josef K was taken aback by this disclosure from the licensing clerk.
-However, nothing was going to interfere with his long cherished dreams of opening a shop and joining the ranks of the capitol’s mercantile class.
+However, nothing was going to interfere with his long cherished dreams of opening a shop and joining the ranks of the capital’s mercantile class.
 After a slight hesitation, he replied, “Thank you for your kind words of caution, fraulein.
 I will look into this Crazy Ivan in order to understand how I may gain and keep his favor.”
 The clerk accepted Josef K’s money and issued the license without uttering another word.

 Within a month the new shop was open for business.
 Prior to this event, Josef K had joined a merchant's trade group focused on learning how to garner favor with Crazy Ivan.
 He was shocked to discover that its members lived in mortal fear of being vaporized by Crazy Ivan.
 Reports circulated daily through the group about the latest shops to disappear for reasons never explained.

 Through this group Josef K learned that Crazy Ivan offered free listings in the Crazy Ivan Free Yellow Pages.
-Josef K had high hopes for a listing in this service as it had rapidly become the most important advertising medium in the capitol.
+Josef K had high hopes for a listing in this service as it had rapidly become the most important advertising medium in the capital.
 Everyone relied on it to find merchandise and services.
 Indeed, the phrase “Crazy Ivan it” had become synonymous with finding the best deals.

 However, Josef K was quickly disappointed with the results.
 Curious as to why his free listing wasn’t bringing in any business, he opened a copy of the latest Crazy Ivan Yellow Pages and was horrified to discover that his shop was listed 12,978th in a category with 14,739 merchants.